M. Andrew Padmos International Collaboration Award

-The Royal College International Collaboration Award is presented to individuals (Fellows or non-Fellows) who have demonstrated leadership and excellence in advancing post-graduate medical education and residency training outside Canada, through but not limited to enacting, participating in, or promoting Royal College frameworks, programs and/or collaborations.
+The Royal College M. Andrew Padmos International Collaboration Award is presented to individuals (Fellows or non-Fellows) who have demonstrated leadership and excellence in advancing postgraduate medical education (PGME) and residency training outside Canada, through but not limited to enacting, participating in, or promoting Royal College frameworks, programs and/or collaborations.
 Nominees may be, but are not necessarily, engaged with the Royal College in a formal international collaboration agreement.

-- This award is presented to a medical educator or a leader of a team, program, or department who has demonstrated excellence and leadership in advancing post-graduate medical education and residency training in a program outside Canada.
+- This award is presented to a medical educator or a leader of a team, program, or department who has demonstrated excellence and leadership in advancing PGME and residency training in a program outside Canada.

 - Up to four award recipients will be named in any given year; however, the award may not necessarily be bestowed annually.

 - Unsuccessful nominees may be re-nominated in subsequent years.

 - Eligible nominees must be engaged in the design and/or delivery of PGME in a jurisdiction outside of Canada.

 - The recipient’s contribution must be aligned with the Royal College’s vision.